 How will I be taught?

 There will be regular contact throughout the year.
-Each module will have two days of online events with at least one lunch time webinar, meaning that there will be one online event at least every three weeks.
-This will be supplemented by discussion boards relating to specific topics, regular written feedback on your work, and individual and group on-line tutorials.
+Each module will have two days of live with at least one lunch time webinar, meaning that there will be one live event at least every four weeks.
+This will be supplemented by the weekly blog, discussion boards relating to specific topics, regular written feedback on your work, and individual and group on-line tutorials.
 You will be encouraged to maintain a reflective journal on your professional experience, which will inform the assignments and the tutorials.
 All events are designed to encourage you to share experience and knowledge gained in practice.
 Recordings of material will be available on-line through the University’s virtual learning environment, Learning Central.

 Due to the nature of this course, you are responsible for reading any emails sent by module tutors or announcements made through Learning Central on a frequent basis.